akariba/Materials-1/README.md

 Apply Suggestion
 Dismiss

-The user must remain in control.
+The user remains in control.

+If Apply Suggestion is selected:

+update the draft configuration

+do not immediately publish it

+and require preview to be rerun.

 ==================================================
 STEP 18 — PREVIEW IN NETWORK